 The provisions of this Part are in addition to and not in derogation of the requirements of the Local Government Act 1995 and the Building Act 2011 and any subsidiary legislation made under those Acts but where a provision of those Acts or any subsidiary legislation made under those Acts is inconsistent with a provision of this Part or subsidiary legislation made under this Part the provision of this Part or the subsidiary legislation made under this Part prevails to the extent of the inconsistency.

-[Section 175 inserted by No. 59 of 1991 s.
-14; amended by No. 14 of 1996 s.
+[Section 175 inserted: No. 59 of 1991 s.
+14; amended: No. 14 of 1996 s.
 4; No. 24 of 2011 s.
 161(2).]

 176. Approval of plans